andrevidela/dev-notes/docs/TASKS.md

   - [ ] 3.3 Add Vect
   - [ ] 3.4 Add Fins
     - NOTE: Important for indexing vectors
-  - [ ] 3.5 Add Bools
+  - [ ] 3.5 #2 Add Bools
     - NOTE: Important for if-then-else
-  - [ ] 3.6 Write tests
+  - [ ] 3.6 #1 Write tests
     - [x] 3.6.1 Write parser tests (15.11.2021)
+    - [ ] 3.6.2 /!\ Read files and execute them
+    - [ ] 3.6.3 Read files and compile them
+    - [ ] 3.6.4 figure out how to run a file from the haskell version
-    - [ ] 3.6.2 Write compiler tests based on the haskell version
+    - [ ] 3.6.5 Write compiler tests based on the haskell version
-  - [x] 3.6 compile surface syntax into AST
   - [ ] 3.7 Experiment with compiler passes
       - NOTE: Attempt to run linearity checking twice in a row to simulate a biaised semiring by partially evaluating things that are True and then typechecking again to see that none of the